XuanliangDeng/ROS-ArUco-marker-detection-and-6DOF-pose-estimation-of-USB-camera/src/readme.txt

-This directory contains all launch file I used for AR detection.
+This directory contains all launch files I used for AR detection.